softmonkeyjapan/angular-google-picker/README.md

 # Configuration

 In order to work, Google Picker needs to connect to the Google API using an application credentials (Api Key and client ID).
 For more information on how to create an application/project, please refer to [https://developers.google.com/drive/web/](https://developers.google.com/drive/web/).
 To do so, you'll need to configure the service.
-There's severals ways to do it.

 ### Using configure(options)